NC22/KellyC-Show-YouTube-Dislikes/README.md

 <li>Support of mobile devices</li>
 <li> By using callbacks addition APIs also can be supported.
 All current providers \ examples can be found here <a href="https://github.com/NC22/KellyC-Return-YouTube-Dislikes/tree/main/lib/api">here</a></li>
 </ul>

-- Edge, Opera and any that allow install extensions from Chrome Extensions Store
-- a bit tested on mobile devices as well (for ex.
-Kiwi Browser supports extensions)

 <h2> FAQ </h2>